cloudfoundry/uaa/docs/UAA-Client-Authentication.md

 * jwks_uri
 * jwks

-This should allow a continues trust between a UAA to UAA communication, e.g. using own UAA instances or within a UAA using different zones.
+This should allow a continuous trust between a UAA to UAA communication, e.g. using own UAA instances or within a UAA using different zones.

 ### tls_client_auth (Planned Feature)
 Not yet defined a release date.